koriaf/ausdigital-tap/docs/2.0/index.md

 # TAP Protocol Details

 The TAP Protocol is a very simple REST API.
-One business sends a message directly to another business' TAP endpoint (discovered via the SMP):
+One business sends a message directly to another business' TAP endpoint (discovered via the DCP):

  * The sender uses the HTTP POST verb (over HTTPS) to send the signed message to a TAP.
  * The TAP replies with a HATEOS-style list of callback URLs.